 Looking for short term investments in Nigeria?

-I recommend that you go for treasury bills, fixed deposit or mutual funds.
+I recommend that you go for treasury bills, fixed deposits, or mutual funds.

 So far they are the best short term investments you can invest in Nigeria currently and with a low risk involved.